Adding a Site (Tips & Tricks)

 For further information on this see "Siteimprove Content Suite on Intranets/Login Sites".

 Make sure that you are not including pages you do not want to be crawled.

-Once you have set up your new site and it has crawled, you might notice that Siteimprove indexes pages that you do not want checking.
-You can find out which pages being are being checked in the following ways:
+Once you have set up your new site and it has crawled, you might notice that Siteimprove indexes pages that you do not want to check.
+You can find out which pages are being checked in the following ways: